CritCatDigiPres/CritCatDigiPres.github.io/agendas-actions.md

 #### US-timezone event

 This event will narrow our focus in two ways.
 First, to free-text descriptions of visual collections, a domain where archaic, offensive, and harmful language and language structures that perpetuate inequality are commonly found.
 Second, to reparative cataloguing, and in particular the implications of reparative work in a domain where the style of landmark catalogues or cataloguers continues to resonate for many years after their work was completed or published.
-Third, to make connections between the actiond we take now and the machine-driven futures we facilitate.
+Third, to make connections between the actions we take now and the machine-driven futures we facilitate.

 Booking details are forthcoming.